MicrosoftDocs/Viva/Viva/glint/setup/people-page.md

 description: "The People page on the dashboard allows Viva Glint admins to view employee attributes, manage permissions and roles, and deactivate employees."
 ---

-# Use the People page to view employee information in Viva Glint
+# Use Viva Glint's People page to view employee information

 The People page functionality allows admins to view employee attributes, manage permissions and roles, and deactivate employees.